-Student behavior during the route that may cause a safety issue are to be taken home first or next if you are already in the course of your route.
-If this is an option you wish to use, then you must first get approval from the Director of Transportation or Transportation Coordinator, so they know that you are deviating from your normal route.
-Our students are very unique and require patience from you so please do not make quick rash decisions.
+Student behavior during the route that may cause safety issues is to be taken home first or next, if you are already in the course of your route.
+If this is an option you wish to use, then you must first get approval from the Supervisor of Transportation or, so they know that you are deviating from your normal route.
+Our students are unique and require patience from you so please do not make quick rash decisions.
 Please try to problem-solve and work with the student, teacher, and teacher aide before using one of the steps above.
 Also, be proactive and if you see an issue arising with a student go to the teacher or aide and get advice from them before it escalates.
 Use your resources (teachers, aides, supervisors, other drivers and aides, bus driver training manuals) to your advantage.